-The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Ubuntu 20.04, Debian Jessie and Raspbian Jessie.
-Please note, however, that there is a different installation package file for Ubuntu, Debian Jessie, and Raspbian Jessie.
+The installation instructions provided for Ubuntu 16.04 LTS also apply to Ubuntu 18.04, Debian Jessie and Raspbian Jessie.
+Please note, however, that there is a different installation package file for each operating system.

-Orchid Core VMS can only be installed on a 64-bit operating system.
+Crchid Core VMS can only be installed on a 64-bit operating system.
 If you are currently running a 32-bit operating system, the installer will return an "Architecture not supported" error and Orchid Core VMS installation will fail.